BindBC/bindbc-sdl/README.md

 Bear in mind that you still need to abide by [SDL's license](https://github.com/libsdl-org/SDL/blob/main/LICENSE.txt), and the licenses of any SDL_* libraries that you use through these bindings.

 ## SDL documentation
-This readme describes how to use BindBC-SDL, *not* SDL.
+This readme describes how to use BindBC-SDL, *not* SDL itself.
 BindBC-SDL is a direct D binding to the SDL API, so any existing SDL documentation and tutorials can be adapted with only minor modifications.
 * [The SDL Wiki](https://wiki.libsdl.org/FrontPage) has official documentation of the SDL API.
 * [The SDL 2 tutorials from Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php) are a good start for those unfamiliar with the API.